DreamLineLove/regex-cli/README.md

 ## Contents
 As of right now, the tool is written in C++ and Java.
-I intend to write a version in Go in the future.
+In the future, I intend to write a version in Go.

 The executable(s) are inside the *bin* directory.
-You can also build from source.

-*Note:* Ensure that you have a Java runtime installed on your system to run the .class executable.
+You can also build from source, given that you have the necessary toolchain. *Note:* Please ensure that you have a Java runtime installed on your system to run the .class executable.

 ### C++
 ```